-Taking medication for anxiety or depression typically lets the insurance agent know you are in control of your condition.
+Taking medication for anxiety or depression typically lets the insurance underwriter know you are in control of your condition.
 If you’re on medication, it can actually improve your rating, so long as there is a history of consistent dose and regimen.

 If your symptoms occurred several years ago and your condition is well managed, you may fall in this category if you have absolutely no other health problems.

 If you were diagnosed more than a year ago and your symptoms are continuing to worsen, you will usually fall in this category or in the Medium Substandard category, which falls below this one.

-Cases where the long term effects of your condition are still cloudy can result in Substandard rates, too.
+Cases where the long-term effects of your condition are still cloudy can result in Substandard rates, too.

-Severe Substandard – If you have been experiencing physiological symptoms of anxiety or depression, such as fatigue or loss of appetite, you may be rated as Severe Substandard.
+If you have been experiencing physiological symptoms of anxiety or depression, such as fatigue or loss of appetite, you may be rated as Severe Substandard.